MichaelABryant/heart-disease-prediction/README.md

 ### EDA

 I looked at the distributions of the data and the correlations between variables.
+The target variable is distributed such that 54% of the samples have heart disease and 46% do not.
+This sets the accuarcy baseline of any model at 56% to be better than random guessing.
 Below are some of the highlights:

 <div align="center">